You are here: Home / Technology / What is a load cell?

 In general, our capacitive load cells are an excellent integrated solution for measuring forces/loads for R & D environments.
 They offer high sensitivities in a very rugged package with easy mounting options to incorporate into your application.
 Our sensors offer direct connectivity to PCs and make it effortless to write software applications.
 These are suitable for a wide variety of general purpose applications where accuracies required are in the range of +/- 0.25% to +/- 1% of full scale loads and will be used at steady state room temperature conditions around 25C such as what is found in temperature controlled labs, schools, R&D facilities etc.

-When you need very high accuracies, NTEP/OIML Certifications and need long term stability, for those applications we recommend you use our resistive load cells with either the DI-1000 Series Digital Load Cell Interfaces or the AI-1000 Series Analog Interfaces for your application.
-If you are still unsure about which type of load cell you may need feel free to contact us.
+When you need very high accuracies, NTEP/OIML Certifications and need long term stability, for those applications we recommend you use our resistive load cells.